Welcome to Class 6!

 |Miss McGee – Teaching Assistant|

 We are Writers!

 This term, we are going to be learning all about Animals, including humans in our science lessons.
-We have been learning all about the different skeleton types and the reasons why animals need skeletons.
+We will be learning all about the different skeleton types and the reasons why animals need skeletons.
 We can also label some of the bones in the human skeleton.

 We are Mathematicians!

 Throughout this year, we will be exploring all areas of maths!
 Keep checking our twitter page for some photos of our investigations.

 Our School is working alongside Dementia Awareness to become a Dementia Friendly school.
 Throughout the year, we will be taking part in activities to help this.
 In previous years, some of our children attended a Walk of Remembrance to help support people with Dementia.
 Can you think of a fundraising idea?